igmoweb/npm-build-scripts/README.md

 - `rimraf`: Delete folders
 - `cross-var`: Reference npm package variables.
 Because some `build:*` tasks are using piping, we need to wrap the whole commands inside double quotes to make `cross-var` work.
 - `opn-cli`: Open a URL in the browser

+Switch to branch `with-nps` to see the tasks splitted in `package-scripts.js` by using `nps` package.